cwgoes/pluranimity.org/_posts/2019-06-01-comparative-advantages-distributed-ledgers.md

 > The most profitable solution to this problem is for Steve to declare himself King of the Lake and threaten to initiate force against anyone who doesn’t use a filter.
 This regulatory solution leads to greater total productivity for the thousand fish farms than a free market could.

-The term "tragedy of the commons" was first introduced to describe this general game theoretic predicament by William Lloyd in 1833<sup>[33](#33)</sup>, and later popularized by Garrett Hardin in 1968<sup>[34](#34)</sup> — although both were primarily concerned about exponential population growth in combination with linear food supply growth, which appears to be less of an issue than originally thought<sup>[35](#35)</sup>.
+The term "tragedy of the commons" was first introduced to describe this general game theoretic predicament by William Lloyd in 1833<sup>[33](#33)</sup>, and later popularised by Garrett Hardin in 1968<sup>[34](#34)</sup> — although both were primarily concerned about exponential population growth in combination with linear food supply growth, which appears to be less of an issue than originally thought<sup>[35](#35)</sup>.

 Commons coordination problems under free market competition & selection fall prey to particularly pernicious pathologies.
 Consider a set of energy suppliers, who individually have the option to substantially reduce their carbon footprint at the expense of slightly higher prices.
-If energy consumers simply select by price, the suppliers which voluntarily reduce their carbon footprints will be outcompeted by the suppliers which do not (and can thus charge slightly lower prices).
-Over time, the more ethical suppliers which attempt to price in some of their externalities will die off because they did not optimize for the most proximate goal, leading to an outcome where everyone is eventually worse off.
+If energy consumers simply select by price, the suppliers which voluntarily reduce their carbon footprints will be out-competed by the suppliers which do not (and can thus charge slightly lower prices).
+Over time, the more ethical suppliers which attempt to price in some of their externalities will die off because they did not optimise for the most proximate goal, leading to an outcome where everyone is eventually worse off.

 At a given level, this seems soluble if the consumers voluntarily elect to pay higher prices for cleaner energy, but the incentive problems compound: if one shoe manufacturer elects to pay higher energy prices voluntarily, another which does not will be able to sell slightly cheaper shoes, repeat *ad infinitum*.
 The transactions costs of detailed research into global supply chains quickly become insurmountable — a comprehensive analysis of the environmental impact of one product produced by a single shoe manufacturer took three graduate students most of a year<sup>[36](#36)</sup> — so end consumers could not in practice price in externalities even if they wanted to.